 A short break gives a child or young person with a disability the opportunity to spend time away from their family taking part in leisure activities or simply relaxing.
 Families in turn get a break from their caring responsibilities.

-For more information please visit Rochdale Short Breaks (internal link)
+For more information please visit Rochdale Short Breaks.

 The Max Card is the UK’s leading discount card for foster families and families of children with additional needs.
 Families can use their Max Card at venues across the UK to get free or discounted admission.
-Find out more (internal link)
+Find out more on our Max Card page.

 A child’s parent(s)/carer, nurseries, schools and colleges are all able to request an Education, Health and Care (EHC) needs assessment for an education health and care plan on behalf of a child with special educational needs (SEN).
 Young people who are over the age of 16 and who are no longer in compulsory education are also able to request an assessment.